Assessment and accreditation in the prevocational phase of medical education

 For further information, please click here.

-The National Framework for Medical Internship is under review
+The National Framework for Prevocational (PGY1 & PGY2) Medical Training is under review

-The AMC is conducting a comprehensive review of all the elements of the National Framework for Medical Internship in 2019 – 2021.
+The AMC is conducting a comprehensive review of all the elements of the National Framework for Prevocational (PGY1 & PGY2) Medical Training (formerly, National Framework for Medical Internship) in 2019 – 2021.
 Further information, please click here.

 Pre-employment Structured Clinical Interviews (PESCI)